phlummox/hs-perl5/HACKING.md

 ## C source files

-`cbits/p5embed.c` largely contains thin wrappers around Perl C API functions (documented in <https://perldoc.perl.org/perlapi>), adding a `perl5_` namespace to them.
-(A bunch of API functions start with capital letters anyway, so it's handy to give them a name that's valid Haskell.)
+`cbits/p5embed.c` largely contain wrappers around Perl C API functions (documented in <https://perldoc.perl.org/perlapi>), adding a `hsperl_` prefix to them.
+This is necessary because the "functions" are often actually macros, and macro trickery is used to make them operate on an implicit Perl interpreter instance.

 `cbits/p5embed.h`, unsurprisingly, contains prototypes for the functions in `cbits/p5embed.c`.